JohnReedLOL/scala-trace-debug/README.md

 ![Logger](http://i.imgur.com/JFmswtD.png)

+^ The left side in () is the name of a variable.
+The right side (after ->) is the contents.

-^ No overhead of getting a full stack trace incurred by `Log.find`. ^
+^ No overhead of getting a full stack trace incurred by `Log.find`.

 ____________________________________________________________________________________________________________________